Mozart: Symphony 12 - 14

 Winds: oboe, horn, trumpet, timpani

-The rising 1 - 3 - 5 melody could be a direct copy of the first movement opening, although Mozart offsets this last movement's motive by an octave upon its repeat.
+The rising 1 - 3 - 5 melody could be a direct copy of the first movement's opening, although Mozart offsets this last movement's motive by an octave upon its restatement.
 Is this Mozart looking at cyclical motivic ideas or am I reading to much into the similarities?

-I like that Ádám Fischer allows the winds, particularly the brass, to punch out in the ensemble texture, for it adds colored excitement to a movement which could become overly repetitive.
+I like that Ádám Fischer allows the winds, particularly the brass, to punch out in the ensemble texture here, for it adds colored excitement to a movement which could become overly repetitive.
 It is a subtle punch too, not a blatant one to disrupt the attention of the listener.

 Symphony 13 in F Major, K. 112